One of my earliest trips to Romania took place years before I ever became a travel writer. It was 1990 and I was living in Vienna at the time.

 Border control: “Shooting there.”

 Delia and I quickly figured out there was some type of armed skirmish underway in central Bucharest, though we had no idea what was happening.
-We quickly arranged alternative accommodation at what was then called the Park Hotel, outside the center.
+We quickly arranged alternate accommodation at what was then called the Park Hotel, outside the center.
 It was the start of what would turn out to be one of the oddest weekends of my life.

 In the end, as many as 100 people may have been killed and several hundred wounded over that bloody weekend.
 There were even rumors that elements of the Securitate, the Romanian secret police, had infiltrated the miners.
 We had picked a great spot for our holiday.

 The details are fuzzy now, many years later, though the highlights still stand out in my mind.
 That first morning, we walked into town from our hotel and passed through police lines near University Square -- the center of the action.
 The city was on edge as people awaited the arrival of the miners and anticipated what would happen when they got there.
-(You can see the drama that unfolded from the photos for this post provided by Romanian photographer Andrei Iliescu, a news photographer who was working that weekend.)
+(You can see the drama that unfolded from the photos for this post provided by Andrei Iliescu, a Romanian news photographer who was working that weekend.)

 After spending the morning surveying the carnage and dodging police truncheons, we walked across the city through crowds of cops and demonstrators to eat lunch at the famed “Hanu' lui Manuc” restaurant.
 Despite the war-zone setting, the restaurant was buzzing and the food surprisingly decent.
-There was a feeling of heightened anticipation in the air, though no one appeared to be overly stressed.
+There was a feeling of heightened anticipation and concern in the air, though no one appeared to be overly stressed.
 The waiters went about their business.
 I recall them being uncharacteristically attentive.

 At about that point, we came up with the idea to rent a car and drive back.
 The plan was to take the car as far west as the Romanian border city of Timişoara, about 550 kilometers (340 miles) away, and then hop a train from there to Belgrade.
-Trains from Belgrade back to Vienna at the time were relatively frequent, and we knew once we were in Serbia, we’d find our way back home.
+Trains from Belgrade back to Vienna at the time were relatively frequent, and we knew once we were in (then relatively peaceful) Serbia, we’d find our way back home.

 We found a taxi near University Square and asked the driver to take us to a nearby car-rental agency.
 We’d only driven a few hundred meters when a group of miners – dressed in greasepaint and holding lead pipes – stopped the taxi to ask for identification.
 Our driver rolled down his window and told the head miner that two foreigners were in the back seat and that they were leaving the scene.
 Imagine our surprise, then, when the head miner turned to us and asked – in very good English -- to see our passports.
-Maybe those rumors of the Securitate being involved weren’t so far-fetched after all.
+Maybe those rumors of the Securitate being involved weren’t so far-fetched after all?

 On Sunday, we were up at the crack of dawn and bought two tickets for the early-morning train to Belgrade.
 The stars were in alignment on that leg of the journey.
 Once we arrived in the Serbian capital, the express train to Vienna was leaving in a couple of hours.
 We bought two tickets to Vienna with the last remaining dollars (or Austrian schillings) that we were carrying.

 I can’t remember ever being so happy to be back in sleepy, boring, bourgeois Vienna as our train pulled into the old Südbahnhof on Sunday evening.
-Back in the office on Monday morning, I poured over the front page of the “Financial Times,” reading up on all the violence taking place in faraway Bucharest.
+Back in the office Monday morning, I poured over the front page of the “Financial Times,” reading up on all the violence taking place in faraway Bucharest.